OOglies

-OOglies is a stop-motion animated children's television series produced by BBC Scotland for CBBC.
-The show involves short humorous sketches with household items and food, virtually all of which have googly eyes stuck on, hence the show's title.
+OOglies is a stop-motion animated children's television series produced by BBC Scotland for CBBC, and distributed worldwide by Classic Media.
+The show involves short sketches that play for 30 seconds to a minute starring household items and food, virtually all of which have googly eyes stuck on, hence the show's title.

-The show first aired on 10th August, 2009 on both CBBC and BBC HD.
+The show first aired on 10 August 2009, on both CBBC and BBC HD.
 The commission was for two series of 13 shows, each 15 minutes long.
 The shows were produced in a block over five months in Glasgow.
-Voices are provided by Tim Dann, Peter Dickson and Shelley Longworth.
-The series was created and written ("set free") by Nick Hopkin, Tim Dann and Austin Low.
+Voices are provided by Tim Dann, Peter Dickson, and Shelley Longworth.
+The series was created and written by Nick Hopkin, Tim Dann, and Austin Low.
 The show returned in 2015 as OOglies Funsize.